-Kangaroos in NSW are protected by the Biodiversity Conservation Act 2016 (BC Act).
+Kangaroos in New South Wales are protected by the Biodiversity Conservation Act 2016 (BC Act).

 As part of the Kangaroo Management Program, the Department of Planning and Environment grants different types of biodiversity conservation licences under Part 2 of the BC Act to harvest kangaroos for the commercial purposes of supplying meat and skin products.